Reed Coverdale | How Can America Become Free Again? | OAP #32

 Yeah.

-Because traditionally we have had new parties every century that this nations existed kind of come.
+Because traditionally we have had new parties every century that this nation's existed kind of come.

-So, you know, we're about due for another one.
+So we're about due for another one.

-I think it's I think the end of that is much nearer.
+I think the end of that is much nearer.

-You know, China is projected to surpass our GDP by 2028, I think.
+China is projected to surpass our GDP by 2028, I think.

-Um, we're so far spread and thin spread across the globe militarily.
+We're so far spread and thin spread across the globe militarily.

-Uh, we're 30 trillion dollars in debt, we're having a currency crisis, we're having inflation, uh, you're having people who believe less and less in the political system.
+You're having people who believe less and less in the political system.

-I think that it really depends on how everything shakes out, how things fall together, as far as if another party rises or if it just stays this two-party system, and like you and I were talking about on my channel last night, uh, if it could be worse, you know, if we end up with well, one party system or uh, you know, a more authoritarian government.
+And like you and I were talking about on my channel last night, if it could be worse, you know, if we end up with a one-party system or a, you know, a more authoritarian government.

 I don't really know.

-I would I would like to see something like that happen.
+I would like to see something like that happen.

-Because I I think if we keep getting more and more centralized, if the government keeps getting bigger and bigger, we're just gonna hate each other more, and then you could push things to some sort of chaotic civil war scenario.
+Because I think if we keep getting more and more centralized, if the government keeps getting bigger and bigger, we're just going to hate each other more.

-We need to be more independent, we need to be less in each other's lives, and you know, just let the government kind of sit back and let us run the show again.
+We need to be less in each other's lives and, you know, just let the government kind of sit back and let us run the show again.

 Yeah, that makes sense.

-And I I I do think one of the differences, and I think we briefly touched on this last night was you know, this is one of this is sort of the first time in recorded history that we have civilizations that have incredibly secretive police departments and like the CIA and the FBI were there's not really a system of accountability for these organizations, and they're they're flooded with money and resources and power at the same time.
+And I do think one of the differences, and I think we briefly touched on this last night, was, you know, this is one of, this is sort of the first time in recorded history that we have civilizations that have incredibly secretive police departments and like the CIA and the FBI were.

-you know, that there'll be a vetoed power there, and and part of the reason I wanted to bring that up is because I wanted to segue into how the hell do you know Ryan Dawson?
+And part of the reason I wanted to bring that up is because I wanted to segue into how the hell do you know Ryan Dawson?

-Well, I wanted to say just first of all that I think we're already there.
+Well, I wanted to say just first of all, that I think we're already there.

-I mean, they control both of the parties and they do stuff that is not necessarily sanctioned by Congress or the president, even sometimes they're kind of their own deal.
+I mean, they control both of the parties and they do stuff that is not necessarily sanctioned by Congress or the president even sometimes.

-Um, and I couldn't get behind Trump.
+And I couldn't get behind Trump.

 And then I came across one of Ryan Dawson's videos.

-It was called Bernie Sanders to the Woodshed, and it just went through Bernie's voting history, and he's terrible.
+It was called Bernie Sanders to the Woodshed, and it just went through Bernie's voting history and he's terrible.

-Like, I mean, the the reason libertarians or liberty-minded Republicans should hate him isn't because he's a radical socialist, it's actually because he's a warmongering corporatist who pretends to be a socialist.
+Like, I mean, the reason libertarians or liberty-minded Republicans should hate him isn't because he's a radical socialist.

 You know, he's voted for almost every military intervention.